- Bus #3 – Central Woodlands, Central Middle, Central High

 Follow the process below:

 - If you have a small number of boxes (1-6), send them via the courier to Operations and we’ll store them for shredding at our site.

-- If you have a larger number of boxes, contact Shred-It at 847-313-7104 and speak to Scott Mitchell for on-site shredding or pickup of the documents.
+- If you have a larger number of boxes, contact Shred-It at 800-697-4733 for on-site shredding or pickup of the documents.
 Note: They will want an accurate estimate of the number of boxes so that they can provide the correct equipment, and you will need to budget in approximately 1 week for coordination.

 - You will receive a receipt for the documents that are shredded.
-Please forward the receipt to Operations as backup information that will be attached to a blanket PO.
+Please forward the receipt and invoice to Operations for payment.

 Shredding of documents is the highest cost alternative, and many of the documents that are currently being requested to be shred are of a NON-SENSITIVE nature, and can be disposed of more responsibly.
 Below are the options currently available: